mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ### LU Debug

 The LUI must include the source environment which must be set as the [active environment](/articles/25_environments/01_environments_overview.md) in Fabric.
-When debugging the TDM implementation in Fabric, the debug server either:
+When running a [Data Viewer](/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md) on the LU to debug its implementation, do either:

-- Populates the source environment using `_dev_`.
+- Populate the source environment of the LUI using `_dev_`.
 For example, **_dev_1**.
-- Creates and deploys the environment to the Fabric Debug server.

-Set the source environment as an active environment and concatenate this source environment to the Entity ID (IID).
+- Create and deploy the environment to the Fabric Debug server, set the source environment as an active environment in Fabric Debug server, and populate the deployed environment name in the LUI.
 For example, **UAT_1**.

 [![Previous](/articles/images/Previous.png)](04_fabric_tdm_library.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](06_tdm_implementation_support_hierarchy.md)